 The carbon-nitrogen ratio of the soil humus remains almost unaffected by the addition of chemical nitrogen fertilizer.
 The application of organic matter that is high in nitrogen is necessary for the continuous accumulation of humus.
 Comparative studies of the carbon-nitrogen ratios of organic versus chemically managed soils is scant, though there is room here for future research.

-By Crow Miller.
-This article was originally published in the April 2000 issue of Acres U.S.A.
+Editor’s Note: This article was originally published in the April 2000 issue of Acres U.S.A. magazine.